Merkoba/Hue/configuration.md

 "link_max_title_length"
 >After this the title from fetched link metadata gets cropped.

-"synth_max_recent_users"
->How many users fit in to the title of recent synth users when hovering the synth's volume icon.

-"synth_max_voice_text"
->Max length for the voice synth text.

 "max_chat_searches"
 >Maximum number of items stored in chat search history.